Clypt vs Opus Clip: Why Generic AI Clippers Miss the Mark on Business Podcasts

 Free tier.
 Opus Clip offers a free plan with limited usage.
 Clypt offers 2 free episodes as a trial but is not free on an ongoing basis.

 Platform breadth.
 Opus Clip works with any video content: vlogs, tutorials, gaming streams, webinars, you name it.
-Clypt is intentionally narrow — we only serve VC and startup podcasts.
+Clypt is intentionally narrow.
+We only serve business podcasts.
 If your content falls outside that niche, Opus Clip is the obvious choice.

 When to Use Each: A Decision Framework